 School Leaders:

-How To Gain Pedagogical Influence Over Your Teachers
+How To Improve Your Pedagogical Influence With Your Teachers

 The Case For Leading A TEAM Professional Learning Experience

-Wanting to have an impact!During my six-year stint as a Head of Department (HoD), the number one thing I wanted to achieve was to have pedagogical influence over my staff.
-Not that I wanted to dictate the way they should approach teaching.
-Instead, it would have been ideal for establishing a culture in which we all questioned the approaches we use, workshopped how to engage our students better, implemented new ideas, and shared our pedagogical wins and losses.
+Wanting to have an impact!During my six-year stint as a Head of Department (HoD), the number one outcome I wanted to achieve was to have pedagogical influence with my mathematics staff.
+Not that I wanted to dictate the way they should teach.
+Rather, I wanted to establish a culture in which we all questioned the approaches we used, workshopped how to increase agency in students, implemented new ideas, and shared our pedagogical wins and losses.

 Why the lack of pedagogical influence?

-I have spoken to other HoDs about this issue, and many concur with my experience.
-The common consensus appears to be: Teachers, generally, tend to lack an openness to taking pedagogical advice from their HoD.
+I have spoken to many HoDs about this issue, and most concur with my experience.
+The common consensus appears to be that teachers tend to lack an openness to taking pedagogical advice from their HoD - “I'll listen to your suggestions, but I'm not open to changing to your ideas!"

-The above may be a crude summary of the dynamic at play, but I'm convinced this is close to the mark.
-I’ll also add that this attitude is neither intentional nor necessarily conscious.
-Simply put, if I’m a teacher then I’m likely to have a mindset towards my HoD of “Lead me through the logistics of being a teacher in your department but don’t expect me to change the way I teach.”
+I'm not suggesting that teacher resistance to a leader's pedagogical suggestions is necessarily intentional or conscious.
+Simply put, if I’m a teacher then I’m likely to have a mindset towards my HoD of “Lead me through the logistics of being a teacher but don’t try to tell me how to teach.”

-However, let's be clear, I'm not referring to the leader who strives for pedagogical change through an attitude of 'We will all teach my way'.
-There are ways to lead teachers to the awareness that your new ideas are worth implementing!
+However, let's be clear.
+I'm not referring to the leader who strives for pedagogical change through an attitude of 'You will teach my way'.
+Rather, we need to 'Lead our horses to cool, inviting water'.

-However, let's be clear, I'm not referring to the leader who strives for pedagogical change through an attitude of 'We will all teach my way'.
-There are ways to lead teachers to the awareness that your new ideas are worth implementing!
+However, let's be clear.
+I'm not referring to the leader who strives for pedagogical change through an attitude of 'You will teach my way'.
+Rather, we need to 'Lead our horses to cool, inviting water'.

-I am fully aware of the collaborative professional development model of 'use only the collective wisdom of the teachers to raise the standard of teaching among the collective', where the leader's role is only to facilitate.
+I am aware of the default collaborative PD model that uses only the collective wisdom of teachers to raise the pedagogy among the collective and where the leader's role is only to facilitate.

-An effective way forward for school leadersIf you are a school leader seeking to improve your level of pedagogical influence, then consider this suggested path from Learn Implement Share, (or from any provider offering an online, team-based course designed to create pedagogical change).
-Here's how it works:
+An effective way forward for school leadersIf you are a leader seeking to improve your level of pedagogical influence, then consider this suggested pathway from Learn Implement Share, (or a provider offering a Team-based program with similar outcomes.)

 |